lukejamestodd1/fruit_salad/fruit_salad.md

 Clone this repository to your projects folder

-Add the names of three SURPRISE VEGETABLES here:
+Add the names of three citrus fruits here:

 1. Lemon
 2. Lime